 In “Homage to Dick Raaijmakers” Thomas Ankersmit produces an all-analogue electronic composition inspired by the legendary Dutch electronic music pioneer and multimedia artist Dick Raaijmakers (1930-2013).
 The piece is inspired in part by Raaijmaker’s music and his texts in relation to sound composition.

-Ankersmit’s work and practice broadly focuses on the physicality of sound and the affective properties therein.
-This extends to an exploration of sound as something that interacts not only with the listener but also the space around it, functioning differently in different situations, as a sort of sculptural tool.
+Ankersmit’s work and practice broadly focus on the physicality of sound and the affective properties therein.
+This extends to an exploration of sound as something that interacts with the listener and the space around it, functioning differently in different situations as a sort of sculptural tool.

 Back when I played the saxophone, I basically thought of it as a hand-held square wave generator attached to a horn.
-I’d use it kind of like a sonar; reflecting sounds from the surfaces of a place.
-There’s a beautiful book (recommended by Alvin Lucier) about echolocation in bats and other animals called “Listening in the Dark” that was an inspiration there.
+I’d use it kind of like sonar, reflecting sounds from the surfaces of a place.
+There’s a beautiful book (recommended by Alvin Lucier) about echolocation in bats, and other animals called “Listening in the Dark” that was an inspiration there.
 I’ve always admired bats and the elegance of echolocation.

 Dick Raaijmakers is a very influential figure in Dutch electronic music and sound/media art, but not so much internationally.
 For one thing, he never once travelled outside the country (!).

-I’m rarely happy with the music I do so to me it all seems challenging, even when it probably shouldn’t.
-Maybe a commissioned project I did for CTM and Berghain in Berlin, early 2017, based on the architectural resonance of the building.
+I’m rarely happy with the music I do, so to me, it all seems challenging, even when it probably shouldn’t.
+Maybe a commissioned project I did for CTM and Berghain in Berlin, in early 2017, based on the architectural resonance of the building.

 What is your chief enemy of creativity?